omnisonic/jctech_django/README.md

-Portfolio Site Made with Django and Hosted deployed to Heroku
+Portfolio Site Made with Django and deployed to Heroku

 https://serene-plains-19169.herokuapp.com/projects